theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 **Connect**<br>
-Button to establish a connection to the storage account.<br>
+Button to establish a connection to the Azure storage account.<br>
 1. Click **[Connect]**.
 A browser window pops up.
 2. Sign in using your Azure AD credentials.
 ![xu-azure-blob-con-05](/img/content/xu-azure-blob-con-05.png){:class="img-responsive"}